When can we pedal?

 Can I create a Custom Route?

-If your group has to be kicked off due to poor conduct, or breaking rules listed on the liability waiver, a $200 fee will be charged to the credit card on file, and you will be issued no refund.
+If your group has to be kicked off due to poor conduct, or breaking rules listed on the liability waiver, a possible $200 fee will be charged to the credit card on file, and you will be issued no refund.
 You will be responsible for coordinating transportation from the point you are ejected.
-Infractions that result in the cruise immediately ending, and a $200 fee being charged include, but are not limited to:
+Infractions that result in the cruise immediately ending, and a subsequent fee being charged include, but are not limited to:

 What happens to unfinished alcohol at the end of the ride?